 Since egfr-3 is a signaling molecule that appears to play a significant role in neoblast repopulation, we sought to identify its upstream ligands.
-Twelve putative EGF ligands were predicted to exist in the planarian genome based upon EGF domain and homology sequence comparisons (Figures S4A and S4B).
-Their expression patterns were examined by WISH in unirradiated and lethally irradiated planarians (6,000 rad, 1 dpi) (Figure 3A).
-None of the tested ligand-encoding genes were expressed in irradiation-sensitive cells, suggesting that they do not show enriched expression in neoblasts.
-To examine their function in neoblast repopulation, we screened the putative ligands in the sublethal irradiation assay following RNAi feeding (see Figure 1C for experimental strategy) and found that only neuregulin-7 (nrg-7) RNAi robustly impaired neoblast repopulation (Figures 3B-3E and S4C-S4I).
-Like egfr-3(RNAi), nrg-7(RNAi) did not affect the homeostasis of the neoblast population compared with controls (Figures 3F-3H), nor did it affect regeneration.
-As was the case in egfr33(RNAi) animals, flow cytometry analyses further confirmed that neoblasts did not decrease in number before sublethal irradiation in nrg-7(RNAi) planarians (Figure S4J), nor was recovery observed.
-To determine the cell types in which nrg-7 is expressed, we performed nrg-7 FISH with smedwi-1, epidermal progeny markers (early and late progeny prog-1 and agat), and differentiated cell markers (muscle: collagen; CNS: PC2).
+Twelve putative EGF ligands were predicted to exist in the planarian genome based upon EGF domain and homology sequence comparisons (Figure S4A and S4B).
+Their expression patterns were examined by WISH in unirradiated and lethally irradiated planarians (6,000 rads, 1 dpi) (Figure 3A).
+None of the tested ligand-encoding genes were expressed in irradiation sensitive cells, suggesting they do not show enriched expression in neoblasts.
+To examine their function in neoblast repopulation, we screened the putative ligands in the sublethal irradiation assay following RNAi feeding (see Figure 1C for experimental strategy) and found that only neuregulin-7 (nrg-7) RNAi robustly impaired neoblast repopulation (Figure 3B-3E, S4C-S4I).
+Like egfr-3(RNAi), nrg-7(RNAi) did not affect the homeostasis of the neoblast population compared to controls (Figure 3F-3H), nor did it affect regeneration.
+As it was the case in egfr3(RNAi) animals, flow-cytometry analyses further confirmed that neoblasts did not decrease in number before sublethal irradiation in nrg-7(RNAi) planarians (Figure S4J) nor was recovery observed.
+To determine the cell types in which nrg-7 is expressed, we performed nrg-7FISH with smedwi-1, epidermal progeny markers (early and late progeny prog-1 and agat), and differentiated cell markers (muscle: collager, central nerve system: PC2).
 We found that nrg-7 was expressed in prog-1+ and PC2+ cells (Figure S4K).
 To test whether this molecule could interact with EGFR-3, we performed in vitro binding assays using purified recombinant EGFR-3 and NRG-7.
-Our analyses showed a direct interaction between NRG-7 and EGFR-3 in vitro (Figure 3I).
+Our analyses showed a direct interaction of NRG-7 and EGFR-3 in vitro (Figure 3I).
 Together, these data suggest that NRG-7 is a likely ligand of EGFR-3 required during neoblast repopulation.